veterancj/sofa-mesh/install/kubernetes/README.md

 * istio-demo.yaml - use this generated Istio demo yaml for installation without authentication enabled
 * istio-demo-auth.yaml - use this generated Istio demo yaml for installation with authentication enabled
 * helm - directory contains the Istio helm release configuration files.
-* ansible - directory contains the Istio ansible release configuration files.